braidn/Knowledge-Repo/TypeScript.md

 * Explicit 'return' values are required/helpful in Generics.
 * Providing a type in the generic function call isn't required but, good practice.

+## Modules

+* These are not built in but, hook into external libraries.
+* For the browser, require.js is used and
+* For the server, CommonJS is used
+* Lot's of issues here might be cleaned up by TypeScript 2.0

+## Third Party Interops

+* To do this, a declaration file will need to be written and suffixed with `.d.ts`
+* Many of these already exist for popular projects at [DefinitelyTyped][2] and [Typings][3]

 ## Common Types

 * **Number** – All numeric values are represented by the number type, there aren’t separate definitions for integers, floats or others.